common-fate/docs-archive/docs/common-fate/providers/registry/commonfate/ecs-exec-sso/v1-alpha1.md

 The **IdentityStoreId** field in the CLI output should be provided as the **identityStoreId** parameter when configuring the provider.

-If your AWS SSO instance is deployed in a separate region to the region that Granted Approvals is running in, set the **region** parameter to be the region of your AWS SSO instance (e.g. 'us-east-1').
+If your AWS SSO instance is deployed in a separate region to the region that Common Fate is running in, set the **region** parameter to be the region of your AWS SSO instance (e.g. 'us-east-1').

 ### Using the AWS Console